biolab/scorange-hugo/content/workflows/data-set-alignment.md

 +++
 title= "Data set alignment"
+# Slideshow gallery appears when more then one image is in array
-image =  "/images/clustering.png"
+images =  []
-type = "workflows"
+type = "workflow"
 blog =  ""
 video = ""
 download = "data-set-alignment.ows"